White Pony: Background and recording

-After a break from touring, the band spent four months in the studio writing and recording White Pony with producer Terry Date, the longest amount of time they had dedicated to an album thus far.
-Frontman Chino Moreno explained that the majority of this time was spent trying to write songs, and that the writing of "Change (In the House of Flies)" was the turning point where the band began working as a unit.
+After a break from touring, the band spent four months in the studio writing and recording White Pony with the producer Terry Date, the longest amount of time they had dedicated to an album thus far.
+The singer Chino Moreno explained that the majority of this time was spent trying to write songs, and that the writing of "Change (In the House of Flies)" was the turning point where the band began working as a unit.

 Despite being pressured to release the album sooner, the band decided to take their time making the album.
-Bassist Chi Cheng explained, "We didn't feel like we had anything to lose, so we made the record we wanted to make."
-Moreno did not have an overall lyrical theme in mind, but made a conscious decision to bring an element of fantasy into his lyrics, explaining, "I basically didn’t sing about myself on this record.
+The bassist Chi Cheng explained, "We didn't feel like we had anything to lose, so we made the record we wanted to make."
+Moreno did not have an overall lyrical theme in mind, but made a conscious decision to bring an element of fantasy into his lyrics, explaining, "I basically didn't sing about myself on this record.
 I made up a lot of story lines and some dialogue, even.
 I took myself completely out of it and wrote about other things.
 Once I did that I was able to sing about anything I wanted to, I could be a lot more general.
-There’s a lot of stuff on this record that people are going to question me about, and I can just remove myself from it.
-It’s not me.
-I’m writing a story here."
+There's a lot of stuff on this record that people are going to question me about, and I can just remove myself from it.
+It's not me.
+I'm writing a story here."
+Moreno later claimed in a 2020 interview that his decision to play rhythm guitar on the album caused tensions to escalate with the guitarist Stephen Carpenter during the writing process.
+Despite the tensions, Moreno and Carpenter found themselves on friendlier terms and found a cohesive songwriting process for most of the album's tracks, with Moreno claiming, "Initially, I don't think the idea was that I was going to actually play on the record, even.
+Then I remember Stephen specifically saying, 'Dude, if you're going to play it in practice, then you're going to play on the record!' and I was like, 'Oh, okay… If that's cool with you!'
+I don't think he was too happy about it, to be honest, then [...]
+I do remember us both smiling at each other when we were sitting listening to the track being made, and the fusing of both our guitars, the sound of it, the way that Terry [Date] produced it."

-Although the band initially did not intend to include guest musicians on the album, it features additional vocals by Maynard James Keenan (Tool, A Perfect Circle) on "Passenger" and Rodleen Getsic (simply credited as Rodleen) on "Knife Prty".
-"Rx Queen" also features vocal contributions from Stone Temple Pilots frontman Scott Weiland, though he is uncredited.
+Although the band initially did not intend to include guest musicians on the album, it features additional vocals by Maynard James Keenan of Tool, A Perfect Circle, and Puscifer on "Passenger" and Rodleen Getsic (simply credited as Rodleen) on "Knife Prty".
+"Rx Queen" also features vocal contributions from the Stone Temple Pilots singer Scott Weiland, though he is uncredited.
 Weiland brought Moreno to his studio for collaboration, where he would sing along and suggest vocal harmonies; the result was left in the final version of the song, and credit for Weiland's part was never discussed by either party.